FullQueueDeveloper/fullqueuedeveloper.github.io/src/pages/keyboard/ep4-miryoku.md

 ## Learning it

 It didn't happen overnight!
-I kept the chart open on my iPad for easy reference.
+I kept the chart open on my iPad for quick reference.
 It wasn't easy, and I sent several messages accidentally on Slack or Zoom.
 I would say after about three weeks, I was comfortable enough to know for sure I was never going back.

 And after learning Miryoku on the Sofle v2, all those  keys that were outside the 3&times;5+3 layout felt so extra, so unnecessary.
+Clutter.

 ## My fork